gccloudone/aurora/content/en/technical-advisory-group/_index.en.md

 - **Core Voting Members**:
     - Typically **IT-04** (Senior Architects, Lead Engineers) and/or **IT-05** (Principal Architect, Chief Engineer).
     - Additional specialized members can include **IT-03** (Technical Advisors) for domain expertise (e.g., Security, Cloud).
-    - Membership size: ~8–12 people to ensure diverse perspectives but maintain efficient discussions.
+    - Membership size: ~8–12 people to ensure diverse perspectives but maintain efficient discussions for product alignment.
 - **Observers / Guests**:
     - Non-voting participants who attend specific meetings to share subject-matter input or learn about Aurora’s technical direction.
     - May include policy advisors, security analysts, or external consultants.
-    - Observers can speak, but **only core members** count for consensus or formal voting.
+    - Observers are **welcome to participate in discussions**, but only core members contribute to consensus or formal voting.

 ### 4.2 Responsibilities by Role